Multisport

 a.

-With guidance from your counselor, establish a four-week training plan
+With guidance from your counselor, establish a four-week

-techniques, gain self-confidence, and increase endurance.
-Each session
+develop proper techniques, gain self-confidence, and increase

-should last at least 25 minutes and include a proper warmup before the
+endurance.
+Each session should last at least 25 minutes and

 b.

-Use a chart or other tracking method to monitor your training and
+Use a chart or other tracking method to monitor your training

-development during this period.
+and development during this period.

 c.